 Air Force Officer Qualifying Test (AFOQT)

 You will be given a score in each of five areas: (1) Pilot, (2) Combat System Officer, (3) Academic Aptitude, (4) Verbal, and (5) Quantitative (Math).
 Scores are normally tabulated and returned to you within a week of taking the test.
 To pass, you must score at least 15 (percentile) on the Verbal portion and 10 on the Quantitative portion.
 There is no minimum score on the Academic Aptitude portion.
-If you have aspirations of becoming a pilot, you must achieve at least a 25 Pilot score and a 10 Combat Systems Officer score.
-However, you must have a combined Pilot and Combat Systems Officer score of 50.
+If you have aspirations of becoming a pilot or RPA pilot, you must achieve at least a 25 Pilot score; to become a CSO/Navigator, you must achieve at least a 25 on the Navigator portion; to become an Air Battle Manager (ABM), you must achieve at least a 25 on the ABM portion.

 Cadets must take and pass the AFOQT to attend Field Training, and may only take it twice.
 If a cadet fails, they must wait at least six months after taking it the first time.
 It is highly recommended that you prepare for the exam before taking it.